 These spooky Halloween white chocolate buckeyes turn the traditional chocolate-covered peanut butter balls into adorable candy mummies.
 I draped these buckeye candies in white chocolate and added candy eyes to make them a little goofy and spooky.
 They’re so fun to make for Halloween, and my kids love to get involved in the process.
 Total mom win!

-Buckeyes are one of my favorite classic candies.
-They’re super simple to make and so rich and delicious!
+Buckeyes are one of my favorite classic candies because they’re super simple to make, yet so rich and delicious!
 I decided to try making white chocolate buckeyes for Halloween so they would look like spooky little mummies.
-These Halloween buckeyes are a bit sweeter than their chocolate counterparts, but they are so delicious and totally adorable!
+These Halloween buckeye mummy balls are a bit sweeter than their chocolate counterparts, but they are so delicious and totally adorable!
 Plus, they’re super easy to make with just 6 ingredients.

 Enter your email and we’ll send the recipe directly to you!